 The Early Years

-In 1907, St. Michael Indian School became a boarding school, housing 130 students.
+In 1907, St. Michael Indian School housed 130 students.
 By 1921, the number of students had climbed to 200.
 The student chapel was built in 1926, the same year St. Michael Indian School saw a booming enrollment of 270 students.
 After a fire destroyed part of the school building, a new gym was completed in 1933.

 The School Expands